hkmztrk/CMPE150/exercise3/README.md

         1 if the integer is prime,
         0 otherwise.

-Then, write another function named **isSumPrime()** to check whether an integer is the sum of two prime numbers of all possible combinations.
+Then, write another function named **SumPrime()** to check whether an integer is the sum of two prime numbers of all possible combinations.

 	   input:  34
 	   output: 3 31